 Q&A: The badger cull

-The government says the action is needed to help tackle bovine TB, a disease of cattle that has been steadily rising since the 1980s.
+The government says the action is needed to help tackle bovine TB, a disease of cattle that can be spread by badgers.

-Campaigners against the cull say it will have no impact on bovine TB, and could lead to local populations of badgers being wiped out.Q: What is taking place?
+Campaigners against the cull say the policy will have no impact on bovine TB, and could lead to local populations of badgers being wiped out.Q: What took place?

-A: The trials are taking place in areas where there are a high number of TB infections in cattle to assess whether badgers can be culled humanely, safely and effectively.
+A: The trials took place in areas where there were a high number of TB infections in cattle to assess whether badgers could be culled humanely, safely and effectively.

-The precise areas where badgers will be shot by trained marksmen have not been revealed.
+The precise areas where badgers were shot by trained marksmen was not revealed.